Jaza/world-locality-transit-graph/README.md

 usually due to a body of water being in the way, but sometimes due to a land route being extremely long and desolate (e.g. crossing the Nullarbor Plain between South Australia and Western Australia takes at least 12 hours of non-stop driving).

+Why these rules?
+Because, being a "transit graph", the idea is that it only models "local" travel, i.e. travel that someone would undertake with little or no notice, at little or no financial cost, ideally (for metropolitan localities) local enough that one could still make it back home for the night, or (for rural and semi-rural localities) at least local enough that one could easily complete the journey one-way in a single day.

+So, the aim of this graph is to model, for each locality, all of the other nearby localities that are "close enough", in terms of transit time, for casual travel - perhaps to catch up with friends / family, perhaps for local tourism, perhaps for shopping - to be feasible on a regular basis.

 Built as a static site, using [Leaflet](https://leafletjs.com/) as the map engine, [OpenStreetMap](https://www.openstreetmap.org/) for map data, and